-- · each of our current directors and nominees for director; - each of our named executive officers as such term is defined herein; - each stockholder known by us to beneficially hold five percent or more of our common stock; and - · all of our executive officers and directors as a group.
+- · each of our current directors and nominees for director; - · each of our named executive officers as such term is defined herein and our current chief financial officer; - · each stockholder known by us to beneficially hold five percent or more of our common stock; and - all of our executive officers and directors as a group.

 Beneficial ownership is determined under the rules of the SEC and generally includes voting or investment power with respect to securities.
 Unless indicated below, to our knowledge, the persons and entities named in the table have sole voting and sole investment power with respect to all shares beneficially owned by them, subject to community property laws where applicable.
-Shares of common stock subject to options that are currently exercisable or exercisable within 60 days of March 30, 2012 are deemed to be outstanding and to be beneficially owned by the person holding such options for the purpose of computing the percentage ownership of that person but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
 Except as otherwise indicated, the business address for each of the beneficial owners listed in the table is c/o CVR Energy, Inc., 2277 Plaza Drive, Suite 500, Sugar Land, Texas 77479.